DMRobertson/thompsons_v/docs/thompson.word.rst

 Signatures
 ----------

 To each word :math:`w \in V_{n,r}` we associate a :class:`Signature` object.
 This allows us to pass words around as arguments to functions and keep track of which algebra :math:`V_{n,r}` the word belongs to.
-Signatures are implemented as glorified :func:`namedtuples <py3:collections.namedtuple>`.
+Signatures are implemented as glorified :func:`namedtuples <py3:collections.namedtuple>.
+In particular this means they are `immutable <https://docs.python.org/3/glossary.html#term-immutable>`_.

 .. autoclass:: thompson.word.Signature
     :members: